BamBalaam/lojban-toolkit/dictionary/README.md

 # Jbovlaste

-This Python module allows to search for words in the official Jbovlaste ("dictionary" in Lojban).
+This Python module allows the user to search for words in (an export of) the official Jbovlaste ("dictionary" in Lojban).
 Words include a type, definition, and optional glosswords in the target language of the dictionary.

 ## Usage

-Module can either be imported in other python files
+Module can either be imported and used in other python files

 ```
 from dictionary import Jbovlaste